 Picture 3.
 Paldesk omnichannel communication platform

 Help Desk through his history has many changes.
 From Telephone, Call Centers, Ticket Management, Industry-specific Help desks, Mobile Devices Integration, Chatbots to Omnichannel solution.
 This concept in the last few years is in a growing trend.

 Organizations with many contacts with customers should think over integration Omnichannel in their business.
 For the reason that it’s customer-friendly and increases the customer experience of consuming service.
-A satisfied customer is a key to success in today’s demanding market.
+A satisfied customer is key to success in today’s demanding market.

 Paldesk is an example of good Live Chat and Help Desk software based on Omnichannel concept.
 From my experience of using it, I can highly recommend it to everyone who’s handling many customer queries, even on different platforms.
 Most noteworthy is that Paldesk enables to provide customers support from many channels like social media, web, email, Viber, from a single dashboard.

 More from our blog

 Find everything you need to know about messenger chatbots and how marketing automatization can help your content marketing.

 Think differently from competitors and create a unique strategy to satisfy customer needs – reverse engineering.